peled12/bucks-fan-page/README.md

 # Real-Time Messaging App

 A real-time messaging web application built with **React.js**, **Node.js**, and **MongoDB**.
-This project allows users to interact in real-time using **Socket.IO**, providing features like direct messaging, notifications, and various interactive elements for users to engage with.
+This project allows users to interact in real-time using **Socket.IO**, providing features like direct messaging, real-time NBA data and various interactive elements for users to engage with.

 ## Features
 - **Real-Time Messaging**: Instant messaging with Socket.IO, allowing seamless communication between users.